volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 Current Sensing Aborted
 ----------------------------------------------------------------------------------------------------
-For now, we abort the idea of sensing the curent in each chanel of the IoT EPS because we can't find a goog solution that match the main criteria:
+For now, we abort the idea of sensing the curent in each chanel of the IoT EPS because we can't find a good solution that match the main criteria:

 - ability to measure low and high current from 0.01A to 10A True RMS on AC240V suply without neutral reference.

-So we decide to go on the rest of the project without this feature but we keep it in mind.
+So we decide to continue the rest of the project without this feature but we keep it in mind.

 For remembering, current measurment covers 2  needs:
-#. check if the 2 relais on one channel have swtich correctly
+#. check if the 2 relais on one channel have switched correctly
 #. provide power consumption to the user

 For the first one we can measure voltage with a module like this :